bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-12-newsletter.md

 is a PR by Niklas Gögge (dergoegge) that improves the performance of Initial Block Download (IBD) by not downloading witness data on nodes that are configured to both [prune block data][docs pruning] and use [assumevalid][docs assume valid].
-This optimization was discussed in a recent [stack exchange question][se117057].
+This optimization was discussed in a recent [stack exchange question][se117057]. {% include functions/podcast-callout.md url="pod246 pr review" %}

 {% include functions/details-list.md
   q0="If assume-valid is enabled but not pruning, why does the node need